 Why Every Business Needs an Employee Handbook

-The employee handbook sometimes called a ‘staff handbook’ or an ‘employee manual’ is a crucial resource for employees and employers alike.
-However, many businesses do not realise the potential benefits of having an employee handbook from an early stage, until something goes wrong with an employee.
+The employee handbook, sometimes called a ‘staff handbook’ or an ‘employee manual’, is a crucial resource for employees and employers alike.
+However, many businesses do not realise the potential benefits of having one from an early stage, until something goes wrong with an employee.

-Whilst it would be wholly unreasonable to assume that employment tribunals would be a thing of the past if every business had an employee handbook, it isn’t out of the question to suggest that a sizable proportion of employers may have fared better with an accurate and up to date employee handbook to rely on.
+Whilst it would be wholly unreasonable to assume that employment tribunals would be a thing of the past if every business had an employee handbook, a sizeable proportion of employers may have fared better with an accurate and up to date handbook to rely on.

 So, what is an employee handbook and why are they so important?
-Below, we explain the basics of employee handbooks and highlight why every business should have one.
+Below, we explain the basics and highlight why every business should have one.

 What is an employee handbook?